-The file management routines of GCOS handle allocation and deallocation of space for files, automatic label checking, automatic volume recognition, control of multiple concurrent accesses to files, and control of multiple copies and generations of files through the catalog.
-Additionally, they provide various access methods to different file > organizations and also file and volume utilities to support file housekeeping.
+The file management routines of GCOS handle allocation and deallocation of space for files, automatic label checking, automatic volume recognition, control of multiple concurrent accesses to files, control of multiple concurrent record access to a file and control of multiple copies and generations of files through the catalog.
+Additionally, they provide various access methods to different file organizations and also file and volume utilities to support file housekeeping.

-GCOS allocates resources to job steps rather than to whole jobs to ensure effective use of the available resources.
+GCOS allocates resources to job steps rather than to whole jos to ensure effective use of the available resources.
 Space is allocated for files, and files are assigned to programs at the start of the job step requesting them.
 The files are then unassigned, and space for temporary files is normally released as soon as the job step has completed.